BAJAJ FINSERV DIRECT LIMITED

 Role of SEBI in Listing Agreements

-SEBI (Securities and Exchange Board of India) acts as the primary regulatory authority governing listing agreements.
-Its role includes:
+The Securities and Exchange Board of India acts as the central regulatory authority overseeing listing frameworks in India.
+Its responsibilities include:

 Recent Changes and Updates in Listing Regulations